pcpLiu/cTorch/README.md

 # Build instructions

-Building tools:
+Building dependencies:

 - cMake
-- A C compiler (GCC or Clang)
+- gcc or Clang (g++ for running testing)
+- POSIX Thread

 ### Build with selective operators

 In `src/operators/CMakeLists.txt`, list operators into variable `ops_disabled`.
 Those operators will be excluded from building.
 All available operators' names are defined in `src/operators/op_list.h`.

+# Contributors